 He and Heather were raising their boys in a spacious apartment on Lunt Street on the far north side, in a lovely vintage brick apartment building.
 It stands in a handsome row of apartments and houses along the south edge of Indian Boundary Park.
 Charlie would have lived happily in that city apartment til old age.

 The wood shelves of their apartment were filled with his antique toys and his books.
-His library contained all the classics of urban planning and urbanism and he kept adding to it, reading avidly to the end of his life.
-He was quite knowledgeable of the history, lore and traditions of city planning, having read the writings of the major planners and thinkers on the topic.
-We had some good late evening conversations about all of this.
+His library contained all the classics of urbanism and urban planning and he kept adding to it, reading avidly to the end of his life.
+He was quite knowledgeable of the history, lore and traditions of city planning, having read the writings of the major thinkers on the topic.
+We had some good late evening conversations about all that.

 The last few years of his life were plagued by kidney failure and its consequences that became a cascade of deadly complications.
 He lost one leg and part of his foot.
 He suffered infections and sickness.
 He was tied for hours and hours to the dialysis machine.
 He told me once that he felt he would not live to see his sons grow up.
 He told me this in matter of fact way, in a pondering moment, not sadly or fearfully.